Frenzied Edinburgh Festival Fringe grows again for 2013

 The overall festival process is also worth around 250 million pounds ($377.90 million) to the Scottish economy.

-Edinburgh’s streets are awash with visitors, buskers, magicians, clowns, impromptu theatricals, jugglers and other entertainers in a clamorous kaleidoscope of colors, sounds and people in outrageous costumes touting for audiences.
+Edinburgh’s streets are awash with visitors, buskers, magicians, clowns, impromptu theatricals, jugglers and other entertainers in a clamorous kaleidoscope of colours, sounds and people in outrageous costumes touting for audiences.

 Overall, visitors from across the world can see some 2,871 shows this year - 2,695 last year - performed by 24,107 artists from 41 countries in 273 venues across Edinburgh, where visitors double the city’s population in August to over a million.